gear-foundation/gear-wiki/docs/general/contracts.md

 ---
 sidebar_position: 3
-sidebar_label: 'Smart Contracts'
+sidebar_label: Smart Contracts
 ---

 # What are Smart Contracts?

 Smart contracts are transactional computer programs that can execute the terms of an agreement automatically without the need for intervention.
 They were first proposed by Nick Szabo in the early ‘90s, but due to technological constraints they couldn’t function properly.
 It wasn’t until improvements were made to fundamental blockchain technology that application of smart contracts became possible.

 In terms of blockchains, smart contracts are digital agreements that are stored and executed on a blockchain once predetermined criteria are met.
 Once a specific input has been made, a predetermined and specific output is automatically executed.

 Smart contracts can be written in multiple different languages, with Solidity being one of the most popular.
 But thanks to recent advances in technology, smart contracts can now be written in more traditional programming languages, compiled and deployed on the WebAssembly virtual machine.
 Not only does this make deploying smart contracts much easier, but it also provides efficiency and speed benefits.
 You can find out more about this [here](https://medium.com/@gear_techs/why-gear-uses-webassembly-35b705341241).

 ## How do smart contracts work?

 Smart contracts have three main functions.

 - They store rules
 - They verify rules
 - They self-execute rules

 Smart contracts do this by following simple “if, when & then” statements that are written in programmable code.